kleijnweb/swagger-bundle/README.md

 The dependency on `SwaggerAssertions` has been removed, as response validation is now facilitated by `KleijnWeb\PhpApi\Descriptions` and [integrated into the request cycle](docs.md#testing).

-### Errors
+### Errors And Exceptions

-`vnd.error` support has been removed in favor of simpler error responses.
+ - `vnd.error` support has been removed in favor of simpler error responses.
 This also gets rid of some dependencies that were unneeded for most use cases.
+ - `HttpError` now supports `AccessDeniedException`.

 ## FAQ